maplibre/martin/README-main.md

           Number of web server workers
       --ca-root-file <CA_ROOT_FILE>
           Loads trusted root certificates from a file.
-The file should contain a sequence of PEM-formatted CA certificates --danger-accept-invalid-certs
+The file should contain a sequence of PEM-formatted CA certificates -d, --default-srid <DEFAULT_SRID>
-          Trust invalid certificates.
-This introduces significant vulnerabilities, and should only be used as a last resort -d, --default-srid <DEFAULT_SRID>
           If a spatial table has SRID 0, then this default SRID will be used as a fallback -p, --pool-size <POOL_SIZE>